 The unique ecosystem of this area gave rise to a collaboration between conservation, agriculture, and tourism.
 Visitors to the park can tour on bicycles, golf carts, or guided safari wagons.
 Follow the 8.5km of trails that encircle the Agamon Hula (lake).
 You’ll see fruit groves, learn about bird ringing, see lush vegetation around the lagoon and the many, many birds.

 This is Israel’s best and most popular science museum.
 It is housed in a historic building and features many hands-on experiments and displays where kids can learn through play.
 The exhibits are designed to get kids involved and interested in science.
 In addition, there are regular workshops and special events for kids.

 The museum has the world’s first “Cinematrix Smart theatre” which engages kids using 3D and interactive multi-media systems.
 Kids get to control what they are seeing on the screen through personal remote controls.
 The science museum has an outdoor Energy Science Park and a Fab-Lab where kids can try their hand at designing and printing 3D objects and laser-cut objects.

 9.Manara Cliffs (Tzuk Manara)

 Few tourists ever make it to this great attraction as it is located in a rural farming area in the north near Kiryat Shmona.
 This incredible cliff attraction offers a number of activities.
-There is a cable car which takes you to the top of the cliff and if you want you can take a 1200 meter mountain slide all the way down to the bottom.
-Other fun activities here include zip lining, rippling, climbing wall, guided tours and bungee trampoline.
+There is a cable car that takes you to the top of the cliff and if you want you can take a 1200 meter mountain slide all the way down to the bottom.
+Other fun activities here include zip lining, rippling, climbing walls, guided tours, and bungee trampoline.
 Even if you just take the cable car to the top of the cliff this is a wonderful place to visit for the views.
-From the top of the Manara Cliff you can see the Galilee landscape, Maphtali Mountains and farmlands.
+From the top of the Manara Cliff, you can see the Galilee landscape, Naphtali Mountains, and farmlands.